jashburn00/multicharbsh/README.md

 *Note: the extension is currently not designed to handle indentation-based scope.*

+*Note: Delimiters found outside of comments and strings/literals are not ignored.
+It is recommended to not include your delimiters in names or identifiers (or outside of string literals).*

 ## Extension Settings
 This extension contributes the following user settings: